Total Pageviews

 Corals

 Of special interest with regard to corals in the photic zone is that they are limited in their growth by the surface of the oceans.
 If you have visited coral reefs you may have seen some of the brain corals which show concentric rings on their tops.
 These rings are caused by very low tides which have killed off the top of the coral.
 As the diameter increases a new ring is formed.
 Rather than recording yearly growth, these rings record king tides.
 Corals don't grow in air.
-Following the last (and every other) glacial (ice period), the sea rose.
-At the maximum extent of the last ice period the sea was about 120m below its present level.
-The last ice period lasted for about 125,000 years since the end of the Eemian interglacial.
+Following the end of the last (and every other) glacial (ice period), the sea rose.
+At the maximum extent of the last glacial the sea was about 120m below its present level.
+The last glacial lasted for about 125,000 years since the end of the Eemian interglacial.
 With various smallish ups and downs, the sea level steadily dropped to this lowest point of 120m below its present level.
 Coral reefs, of course, died as they were exposed and then a hundred thousands years of waves pounded on the shore, washing the corals away, leaving cuts into the land.
-Around 20,000 years ago the ice began to melt but only really got under way about 11,000 years ago.
+Around 20,000 years ago the ice began to melt but the melt only really got under way about 11,000 years ago.
 Sea level rose quickly (in geological terms) to its present level.
-During part of the transition to the present Holothurian interglacial, sea level was rising as much as 56mm/year but the over all rise during the melt was about 6mm per year.
+During part of the transition to our present Holothurian interglacial, sea level occasionally was rising as much as 56mm/year.
+The over all rise during the melt was about 6mm per year, twice the present rise.
 For reference, at present (2012), the rate of sea level rise is about 2.8mm.yr.

-In tropical areas, corals grew to fill this 120m gap up to the surface of the ocean.
+In tropical areas, corals grew to fill this 120m gap up to the surface of the ocean, an over all growth rate of 6mm per year.
 It is estimated that the total area of coral reefs, world wide is 284,300 Square Kilometers.
-This figure times 1,000,000square meters per square km times 120 meters depth times 2.5sg (specific gravity) for limestone times 60.6%Carbon dioxide in limestone divided by 1billion gives a figure of 5,174 gigatons of Carbon Dioxide sequestered in corals since the end of the last ice period.
+This figure times 1,000,000square meters per square km times 120 meters depth times 2.5sg (specific gravity) for limestone times 60.6% Carbon dioxide in limestone divided by 1billion gives a figure of 5,174 gigatons of Carbon Dioxide sequestered in corals since the end of the last ice period.
 To put this into perspective the total Carbon dioxide in the atmosphere today is about 3000 gigatons.
 Corals which have grown since the ice age have sequestered about 1.6 times as much carbon dioxide as the Carbon dioxide at present in the atmosphere.
+As sea level rises, we have a potential carbon sink in corals as long as we don't kill them with acidification or thermal shock. massive coral bleaching could, of course, shut down this carbon sink.

 Swamps